awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/RDF.md

 ![](./assets/routerdf_nopfx.png)

-### Step 5: Deploy the Athena Connector
-Deploy the Athena connector using RDF as the graph type.
-See [../neptune-connector-setup/README.md](../neptune-connector-setup/README.md).

-In this example, use the following settings:

-- ApplicationName: AthenaNeptuneConnectorRDF
-- AthenaCatalogName: athena-catalog-neptune-rdf
-- GlueDatabaseName: graph-database-rdf
-- NeptuneGraphType: RDF

-### Step 6: Query
-Once connector is deployed, you can run SQL queries against the Athena service to retrieve this RDF data.
+Run SQL queries against the Athena service to retrieve this RDF data.

 The following query accesses the class-based table to retrieve 100 airports.